rwxrob/notes/Cycling/Annual bike events.md

 | August 17 | [Lake Norman Gran Fondo](https://lakenormanfondo.com/) *                                 | $80  | 5      |
 | Sept 14   | [Gran Fondo Nationals](https://www.granfondonationalseries.com/gran-fondo-maryland/)     | $150 | 392    |
 |  Sept 26  | [Love Valley Omnium](https://www.lovevalleyroubaix.com/)*                                | $100 | 40     |

+There are a few fun events that I might also consider some years:

+- NC Mountains to Coast
+- NC Coastal Ride
+- NC Mountain Ride
+- 24 Hours of Booty

+The NC rides are all varied every year whereas the Gran Fondos are always the same courses.